 Healthcare professionals also suggest avoiding using valerian tea with many medical prescriptions.
 They also advise discontinuing long-term use.
 For example, stopping Valerian tea consumption for two weeks before any surgical treatment is recommended, and women should avoid it during pregnancy.

 This statement is commonplace in reviews of valerian:

 “However, [this and several other herbs] are powerful drugs that should be used only under the consultation of a medical professional, not used casually as a beverage.”

 Yet, not one of the more than 500 ads for valerian root tea on Amazon mentions the risks.

 The facts are troubling.

 The tea products you buy are often falsely labeled.
-Frequently herbal tea contains unlisted or misstated ingredients.
-Tea and herbal blends typically aren’t tested, and often unsupported claims are made about the blends.
+For example, frequently, herbal tea contains unlisted or misstated ingredients.
+In addition, tea and herbal blends typically aren’t tested, and often unsupported claims are made about the combinations.

 Many regulatory and legal gaps exist from herbal production through to distribution.
-These gaps provide many opportunities for producers and retailers to engage in fraud and cut corners.
+Unfortunately, these gaps provide many opportunities for producers and retailers to engage in fraud and cut corners.

 Figures like these matter: